 The Dingbats journals are available in a variety of colors, and each Dingbats journal features an embossed animal or natural element on the front, such as an elephant, whale, cactus, wolf, Great Barrier Reef, or deer.

-Dingbats journals are produced in Lebanon.
+Dingbats journals are designed in Lebanon and produced in Turkey.
 They are 100% vegan.
 They also say that most of their products are fully recyclable in most countries.